vipinrana/netspeed-monitor/README.md

 > <b>Note:</b> Currently this app is in open beta pre release.
 So there might be you face some unexpected error like delay in opening app, multiple instance of app.
 Currently I tested this app in window 10 and later.
 Features like auto update not added.
 Please feel free to mail me at <a href="mailto:contact@decodebuzz.com">contact@decodebuzz.com</a>.
 <p><i>Please star this repo if you like this app.</i></p>

+> Note: This project is under GNU General Public License.